-Getting your applications up and running will often be your primary concern when you’re working on cloud infrastructure.
-As part of your setup and deployment process, it is important to include building in robust and thorough security measures for your systems and applications before they are publicly available.
-Implementing the security measures in this tutorial before you deploy your applications will ensure that any software that you run on your infrastructure has a secure base configuration, as opposed to ad-hoc measures that may be implemented post-deploy.
+Most of the time, your main focus will be on getting your cloud applications up and running.
+As part of your setup and deployment process, it is important to build in robust and thorough security measures for your systems and applications before they are publicly available.
+Implementing the security measures in this tutorial before deploying your applications will ensure that any software that you run on your infrastructure has a secure base configuration, as opposed to ad-hoc measures that may be implemented post-deploy.

 This guide highlights some practical security measures that you can take while you are configuring and setting up your server infrastructure.
 This list is not an exhaustive list of everything that you can do to secure your servers, but this offers you a starting point that you can build upon.
 Over time you can develop a more tailored security approach that suits the specific needs of your environments and applications.

 SSH, or secure shell, is an encrypted protocol used to administer and communicate with servers.
-When working with a server, you’ll likely spend most of your time in a terminal session connected to your server through SSH.
-A more secure alternative to password-based logins, SSH keys use encryption to provide a secure way of logging into your server and are recommended for all users.
+When working with a server, you’ll probably spend most of your time in a terminal session connected to your server through SSH.
+As an alternative to password-based logins, SSH keys use encryption to provide a secure way of logging into your server and are recommended for all users.

-To learn more about how SSH-key-based authentication works, check out our article, Understanding the SSH Encryption and Connection Process.
+~/.ssh/authorized_keys).
+To learn more about how SSH-key-based authentication works, read Understanding the SSH Encryption and Connection Process.

 SSH keys are the recommended way to log into any Linux server environment remotely.
-A pair of SSH keys can be generated on your local machine and you can transfer the public key to your servers within a few minutes.
+A pair of SSH keys can be generated on your local machine using the

-To set up SSH key on your server follow our distribution specific guides How To Set Up SSH Keys for Ubuntu, Debian, or CentOS.
+To set up SSH keys on your server, you can follow How To Set Up SSH Keys for Ubuntu, Debian, or CentOS.

 root user to login directly over SSH.
 Instead, login as an unprivileged user and then escalate privileges as needed using a tool like